geraintluff/tv4/README.md

 * `uri` the uri to identify this schema.
 * `schema` the schema object.

-Schema's that have their `id` property set can be added directly.
+Schemas that have their `id` property set can be added directly.

 ````js
 tv4.addSchema({ ... });